Powerlearnproject/se-day1-assignment-nomakhaya/README.md

 Maintenance: Update, fix, and improve the software post-deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

-Waterfall:
+Waterfall
 Linear: Follows a sequential, step-by-step process (e.g., planning, design, development).
 Rigid: No changes once a phase is complete.
 Best for: Well-defined projects with clear requirements, like construction or hardware development.
-Agile:
+Agile
 Iterative: Involves repeated cycles of planning, development, and feedback.
 Flexible: Allows for changes and adjustments throughout the process.
 Best for: Dynamic projects with evolving requirements, like software startups or app development.
 Key Difference: Waterfall is rigid and linear, while Agile is flexible and iterative.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer: Writes and maintains code, implements features, and fixes bugs based on design specifications.
 Quality Assurance (QA) Engineer: Tests software to identify bugs, ensure quality, and verify that it meets requirements.
 Project Manager: Oversees the project, manages timelines, resources, and team communication, and ensures project goals are met on schedule.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 Integrated Development Environments (IDEs):
 Importance: Provide a comprehensive environment for writing, debugging, and testing code, enhancing developer productivity.
 Example: Visual Studio, which offers code suggestions, debugging tools, and integration with version control.
 Version Control Systems (VCS):
-Importance: Track changes to code, facilitate collaboration among developers, and enable rollback to previous versions if necessary.
+Importance: Track changes to code, facilitate collaboration among developer, and enable rollback to previous versions if necessary.
 Example: Git, which allows teams to manage code changes, create branches for new features, and merge updates efficiently.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 Complexity of Systems: Managing intricate codebases can be overwhelming.
 Strategy: Use modular design and documentation to break down complex systems into manageable parts.
 Changing Requirements: Frequent shifts in project requirements can disrupt progress.